 The purpose of your website is to encourage people to take action.
 Period.

-Now the actions might very – like joining an e-mail lists or donating money – but regardless what the specifics are, your website’s value is the net of action it encourages.
+Now the actions will vary, like joining an e-mail list or donating money.
+But regardless of these specifics, your website’s value depends on the actions it encourages!

 Two critical areas of action on your website are: